 360% more women than men had experienced a threat to hurt someone they loved and 250% more women than men report that their partners carried out that threat.
 Threats to harm loved ones and carrying out such threats are both indicators of potentially lethal abuse.

-Nearly half of all American Indian or Alaska Native women have been physically assaulted, raped, or stalked by an intimate partner, and more than 1 in 4 have been raped.
+Nearly half of all indigenous women have been physically assaulted, raped, or stalked by an intimate partner, and more than 1 in 4 have been raped.

 Women are much more likely than men to have been slammed against something, choked or suffocated, and beaten.